Your uni journey starts here

 How to apply

 - Log in to the TISC website.
 If you're an eligible Year 12 student you can log in using your WACE Candidate Number or TISC number.
-If not, you can register online.
+If you don't have one, you can register online.

 - Order your preferences from 1 to 6.
 Need help?
 Check out our handy guide to choosing your TISC preferences.